lss4/lpcexp/readme.md

 This program reads/writes the value from/to the specified register address on the LPC-ISA bridge.

 Enter only address to read, and enter both address and value to write.
+This program reads/writes 1 byte at a time.

 You need to run `lpcen` or `lpcfchk` at least once before you can use it.